MappingAlex/Alex2Net/readme.md

 The edge metadata is just the date of publication of the work that cites.
-The node metadata is, by default, the title, the publication date, the authors (only the first one in graphml), and the primary location.
+The node metadata is, by default, the title, the publication date, the authors, and the primary location.
-In the case of graphml format, the author and the location only includes the id and the name.
 You can change the node metadata with option `-m` or `--metadata`.
-GraphML can store less metadata.

 ### Authors graph